-Objective: To make students aware of how they use energy (i.e., for light, heat, etc.) and the sources of energy they use (i.e., electricity, natural gas, etc.).
+Objective: To make students aware of how they use energy (e.g., for light, heat, etc.) and the sources of energy they use (e.g., electricity, natural gas, etc.).

 Background/Discussion: Energy is the ability to change or move matter.
 Without energy there would be no motion, no light, and no heat, and life would not exist.
 Ask students where they get their energy.
 (Food.)
-Ask them where the appliances in their homes get energy.
+Ask where the appliances in their homes get energy.
 (Sources like electricity or natural gas.)